digster/canvas/README.md

 ## Usage

+The tool consists of four panels that you can customize to your workflow:

-1. **HTML Editor** (Top Left): Define your canvas element and any other HTML structure
+1. **HTML Editor**: Define your canvas element and any other HTML structure
-2. **CSS Editor** (Top Right): Style your canvas and page elements
+2. **CSS Editor**: Style your canvas and page elements
-3. **JavaScript Editor** (Bottom Left): Write your canvas drawing code
+3. **JavaScript Editor**: Write your canvas drawing code
-4. **Preview** (Bottom Right): See your canvas come to life in real-time
+4. **Preview**: See your canvas come to life in real-time

-**Tips:**
-- Drag the borders between panes to resize them to your preference
+**Customization Tips:**

+- **Reorder Panels**: Click and drag the grip icon (⋮⋮) in any panel header to reorder panels
+- **Close Panels**: Click the × button to close any panel you don't need at the moment
+- **Reopen Panels**: Closed panels appear as buttons in the header - click to reopen them
-- The preview updates automatically after 300ms of inactivity for a smooth editing experience
+- **Auto-Preview**: The preview updates automatically after 300ms of inactivity for a smooth editing experience
-- Hover over resize handles to see them highlight in blue
+- **Responsive Layout**: Panels automatically arrange in a grid that adapts to your screen size

 ## Technology Stack

 - **React 18**: UI framework
 - **TypeScript**: Type-safe JavaScript
 - **Vite**: Fast build tool and dev server
-- **Monaco Editor**: Full-featured code editor
+- **Monaco Editor**: Full-featured code editor (same as VS Code)
-- **React Resizable Panels**: Adjustable split-pane layout
+- **dnd-kit**: Modern drag and drop for reordering panels
+- **CSS Grid**: Responsive, flexible panel layout

 ## Project Structure